Toyota War: Forces on the ground

 At the opening of 1987, the last year of the war, the Libyan expeditionary force was still impressive, comprising 8,000 soldiers, 300 tanks, multiple rocket launchers (rocket artillery) and regular artillery pieces, Mi-24 helicopters, and sixty combat aircraft.
 These forces did not have a unified command but were divided into an Operational Group South, active in the Tibesti with 2,500 men, and an Operational Group East, centered in Faya-Largeau.

 Though formidable, the Libyan military disposition in Chad was marred by serious flaws.
 The Libyans were prepared for a war in which they would provide ground and air support to their Chadian allies, who would then act as assault infantry, and provide reconnaissance.
 By 1987, however, Muammar Gaddafi had lost his allies, exposing Libya's inadequate knowledge of the area.
 Libyan garrisons came to resemble isolated and vulnerable islands in the Chadian Sahara.
 Also significant was the low morale among the troops, who were fighting in a foreign country, and the structural disorganization of the military of Libya, which was in part induced by Muammar Gaddafi's fear of a military coup against him.
 This fear led him to avoid the professionalization of the armed forces.

-The Libyans also had to deal with the greatly strengthened Chadian National Armed Forces (FANT), which was composed of 10,000 highly motivated soldiers, led by experienced and able commanders, such as Idriss Déby, Hassan Djamous and Head of State Hissène Habré himself.
+The Libyans also had to deal with the strengthened Chadian National Armed Forces (FANT), which was composed of 10,000 soldiers, led by experienced and able commanders, such as Idriss Déby, Hassan Djamous and Head of State Hissène Habré.
 And while FANT previously had no air power, limited mobility, and few anti-tank and anti-aircraft weapons, by 1987, it could count on the French Air Force to keep Libyan aircraft grounded and, most importantly, to provide 400 new Toyota pickups equipped with MILAN anti-tank guided missiles.
 It is these trucks that gave the name "Toyota War" to this last phase of the Chadian-Libyan conflict.